Ukraine's teenage rock band singing for peace

 They describe their frightening experiences of the conflict in 2014–2015, and how they hope for peace in the current situation.

-Like other youth activities in eastern Ukraine, their band is supported by local businesses as well as the United Nations Development Programme (UNDP) and the EU.
+Like other youth activities in eastern Ukraine, their band is supported by local businesses as well as the United Nations Development Programme (UNDP).